crossroadvn/Real-Time-Vocabulary-Quiz/System Design.md

 # Real‑Time Vocabulary Quiz — System Design

 > **Purpose:** Design a scalable, reliable real‑time quiz feature that meets the acceptance criteria (multi-user join by quiz ID, accurate real‑time scoring, live leaderboard).
-This document is Part 1 of the challenge deliverable and includes an architecture diagram (text), component descriptions, data flow, technology choices, AI collaboration notes for the design phase, and considerations (scalability, reliability, monitoring, security, trade-offs).
+This document is version 1.0 of the challenge deliverable and includes an architecture diagram (text), component descriptions, data flow, technology choices, AI collaboration notes for the design phase, and considerations (scalability, reliability, monitoring, security, trade-offs).

 ---